Ecosystem and Biodiversity Protection

 • Areas of business to be assessed comprehensively

-• It is related business activities that need to be assessed comprehensively
+• It is related to business activities that need to be assessed comprehensively

 • New operation areas, new business activities, covering the merger, Joint Venture, and Subsidiaries